Unlock Inner Strength: Mental and Emotional

 2. Stress about the future

 Many people are constantly worried about what will happen tomorrow.
 But what will happen tomorrow is uncertain.
-Every second, millions of people in the world die for some reason or the other.
-So we should take all the problems of this life as light and find a way to solve them.
+Every second, millions of people in the world die for some reason or another.
+So we should take all the problems of this life lightly and find a way to solve them.
 If we don't, stress destroys good health and mental well-being.

 Solution: Be mindful.
 Live in the present moment.
 Appreciate what you have today.